Gets or sets the name of the application for which to store and retrieve profile information.

 Assembly: System.Web (in System.Web.dll)

-The ProfileManager uses the property to associate profile information with different applications.
+The property is used by the SqlProfileProvider to associate profile information with different applications.
 This enables multiple applications to use the same database to store user information without running into conflicts between duplicate users.
 Multiple ASP.NET applications can use the same user database by specifying the same value in the property.
-The property can be set programmatically, or it can be set declaratively in the configuration file for the Web application by using the applicationName attribute.
+The property can be set programmatically, or it can be set declaratively in the configuration file for the Web application using the applicationName attribute.

-If a value is not specified for the applicationName attribute in the configuration file for the Web application, then the profile providers included with the .NET Framework use the ApplicationVirtualPath property value for ASP.NET applications.
-For non-ASP.NET applications, the default value is the ModuleName property value, without the file extension.
+If a value is not specified for the applicationName attribute in the configuration file for the Web application, then the ApplicationVirtualPath value is used for ASP.NET applications.
+For non-ASP.NET applications, the default value is the ModuleName value without the file extension.

-The following configuration file excerpt shows the element in the section of the Web.config file for an ASP.NET application.
-It sets the application's default profile provider to a SqlProfileProvider instance and sets the to MyApplication.
+The following code example shows the profile element in the system.web section of the Web.config file for an ASP.NET application.
+It specifies the application's SqlProfileProvider instance and sets the property value to MyApplication.